zlogic/mendix-docs/content/en/docs/catalog/register/automatically-registered-services.md

 For REST, Web Services and Business Events your app needs to be on Mendix Studio Pro version 10.0 or above.

-If your data sources are not hosted on Mendix Cloud, see [Register Data Sources](/catalog/register/) to explore alternative methods to register them.
+If your services are not hosted on Mendix Cloud, see [Register Resources](/catalog/register/) to explore alternative methods to register them.

 ## Who Can Discover My Services?